 Typically these assessments are based on the number of caregivers and the number of children and depending on the requirements of the Court, will take between 35-80 hours to complete.

-Please call Insight Psychological to learn more about PN8 assessments.
+Please contact Insight Psychological to learn more about PN8 assessments.